gilmore-lab/protocols/print_recruitment_letters_and_labels.md

     5. Complete Merge
        - Merge to a new document
        - Print document
+- Complete this procedure for all 4 recruitment letters

 ### Label Mail Merge
 - Open blank Word document